 Do all of the things that scare you, because life is just too short to doubt yourself.

+Now I’ll admit, starting something from scratch as an anxious perfectionist with ADHD is impossibly hard.
+Then add in the pressure of having an obnoxiously supportive husband bearing the entire financial load.
+Feeling like I need to succeed, both for myself and his faith in me, has been stressful to say the least!
 I won’t lie and say I don’t hope to make this a real ‘job’ that makes me money at some point.
-But even if that never comes to pass, at least I’ll get some great memories out of it!
+But even if that never comes to pass, at least I get some great memories out of it!
 My main goals for this blog are:

 1. To commit all of the amazing trips I’ve taken, meals I’ve eaten, and experiences I’ve had to memory.
 My brain unfortunately likes to hold onto the most random things (like lyrics to songs I haven’t heard in years, or random facts about otters), while letting important memories fade.